Filtering

 The problem

 When Square acquired Weebly and rebranded their product as Square Online, the two catalog systems stayed separate under the hood, connected by a sync that worked (mostly).
-The goal was to deprecate Weebly's catalog and move omnichannel sellers fully onto Square's, but, sellers had to actually want to make that move.

 My role